 1. Create custom user fields in TalentLMS.
 This can be done in Account & Settings > Basic settings > Custom fields.
 See more on this here.

-3. Click on the Custom fields input (2), and start typing the name of the custom field.
+3. Go to the Custom fields input (2), and start typing the name of the custom field.
 A dropdown will appear with the fields that match your search.

 4. Select a custom field to add it to the input.
 You can add multiple fields, just search for the field name and select it.